taskflow/taskflow/README.md

 // create a task B after A
 auto B = tf.silent_emplace([&] () {
-  // no guarantee for value to be 10 nor fuA to be ready });
+  // no guarantee for value to be 10 nor fuA ready
+});
 A.precede(B);
 ```